latex3/tagging-project/documentation/wtpdf/fulldoc.md

 To produce a tagged PDF  with LaTeX, where the math formulas are handled using AF files, a configuration such as the following one has to be added at the top of the source file.

+In line 6 the `latest` tagging code is loaded and in addition `verbatim-alt` (which handles the reading of verbatim code, which is still under development).
+Line 11 loads the main document source shown in section [Source](#untagged-source).

 ```latex
 {% include_relative t6-af.tex %}
 ```